 Nuclear Energy Today

-Go Nuclear, Inc. believes nuclear energy today is awesome!
+Environmentalists for Nuclear - USA believes nuclear energy is awesome!
 Our current technology is robust, safe and economical.
 Unfortunately, it is usually perceived by the general public as something to be feared rather than revered.
-Our goal at Go Nuclear is to help alleviate those fears by offering up-to-date facts and expert information, in place of the over-exaggerated, ill-informed, and out-right fictional presentations in the media and on the web.
+Our goal is to help alleviate those fears by offering up-to-date facts and expert information, in place of the over-exaggerated, ill-informed, and out-right fictional presentations in the media and on the web.

 To understand where we are now and to realize our future we must first understand our history.
 One of the reasons nuclear energy gets a bad rap is its association with the atomic bomb.
 The atomic bomb was the first practical use of nuclear fission and a remarkable force of extremely frightening proportions.
 It led to a great fear of nuclear power as a source of energy, and at the same time spawned similar fears of radioactivity and associated radiation.